EthanMelamed/koho-interview-app/README.md

 # KohoInterviewApp

-The app supports upload input files through the menu and through
+The app supports files input through the menu and through drag and drop